 My dear friend has been raving about Native for a few years now probably.
 For some silly reason, I didn’t try it sooner.
 Truth be told, I didn’t need much deodorant during my pregnancy and first 6 months postpartum.
 And then once I stopped breastfeeding and my hormones returned to normal, I NEEDED DEODORANT.

 So I bought the Native off Amazon and told myself this was the last attempt.
 And you all, I LIKE IT!
 I apply it every morning and for two weeks, I’ve had no breakouts, no pain, and no body odor!!
 So, moral of the story, listen to your friends!

 Native does have quite a few other scents.
 My friend did say you have to play around with the scents to find one that works for your body type.
 Target does sell a number of scents in stores, so you can smell those in person.
-And you can also subscribe for deliveries from Native once you find the scent you want!
+And you can also subscribe for deliveries from Native (with a discount even!) once you find the scent you want!